gsd-ufal/CloudArray.jl/README.md

 # Acknowledgements

 CloudArray is developed by the LaCCAN lab at the Computing Institute of the Federal University of Alagoas (Brazil).
-CloudArray is founded by [Microsoft Azure Research Award](http://research.microsoft.com/en-us/projects/azure/), Brazilian National Council for Scientific and Technological Development (CNPq), and Alagoas Research Foundation (FAPEAL).
+CloudArray is funded by [Microsoft Azure Research Award](http://research.microsoft.com/en-us/projects/azure/), Brazilian National Council for Scientific and Technological Development (CNPq), and Alagoas Research Foundation (FAPEAL).